-Actual safety is what actually is safe or dangerous according to accident and injury rates.
+Actual safety is what actually is safe or dangerous according to crash and injury rates.
 It is a mathematical concept.
 It is defined by the laws of physics: what actually causes destruction in traffic is mass and speed.
 From the real world data we can determine how dangerous something is, or if a safety measure has any noticeable effect.
 Actual safety is described by numbers – emotions and feelings have nothing to do with it.

 Putting our energy into cultural safety will not help us meet the road safety targets.
 We must focus on actual safety.

 In order to do this, we must ruthlessly examine our blind spots regarding cultural safety.
 There might be something that is very precious to us and that we stubbornly hold on to.
-We must ask: Does this safety measure really reduce collision and injury rates?
+We must ask: Does this safety measure really reduce crash and injury rates?
 Is there any evidence that it does?
 Or is it just to make me feel better?
 Or to make my driving easier?
 But easier driving does not mean safer driving.

 We should ask what justification there is for traffic safety to be an intrinsic value.
 What about other values like health?
 Sometimes road safety conflicts with health.
-Why should one life in road accidents be more valuable than five lives in cardiovascular diseases?
+Why should one life in road crashes be more valuable than five lives in cardiovascular diseases?